Logstown: French attempts to build a fort at Logstown

 Saint-Pierre was evidently planning to construct a fort near Logstown and to drive away any English settlers.
 Governor Duquesne wrote orders to Captain Michel Péan:

 1755 map by John Mitchell showing "Logs T. built & settled by the English several years agoe," upper left of map's center.

 "When Sieur Péan arrives at Chiningué, if Sieur de Contrecœur thinks it advisable, he will put his troops to work strengthening the establishment of the fort and, if necessary, enlarging it, in order to take care of as many as two hundred men in garrison for an entire year...When this fort is entirely finished or in the final stages of completion by its garrison, Sieur Péan...will continue...to the Rivière à la Roche.
 In case he found on his way some English establishments not farther than six leagues from the river, he would call on them to retire, would give the plunder to the savages and destroy these settlements."

 The French fort at Logstown was to be built by Contrecœur, whose original orders had been to proceed down the Allegheny and Ohio and establish a military base there.
 The French had been planning to build a fort at Logstown since 1752, and had sent a sizeable French force to the south shore of Lake Erie to build roads and clear the rivers of rocks and driftwood so that boats could bring supplies.
 Problems with supplies and illness among the troops had slowed progress, however, and the sudden death of Marin, the commander, at Fort Le Boeuf on 29 October forced the French to postpone the project.
 In January 1754, Governor Duquesne ordered Contrecœur to take 600 men and advance to Logstown, to start construction.

 Then on 4 March 1754, La Chauvignerie discovered English soldiers building Fort Prince George at the confluence of the Ohio and the Monongahela rivers.
 Contrecœur seized it on 18 April 1754, and razed it to build Fort Duquesne.
 The French then decided that a fort at Logstown was unnecessary, particularly because of the lack of trees for lumber.

 Destruction of Logstown, 1754

 A few days before Washington's surrender at Fort Necessity on 3 July 1754, Scarouady burned down Logstown.
 Washington's journal entry for 26 June 1754, reads: "An Indian arrived bearing the news that Monacatoocha (Scarouady) had burned his village, Logstown, and was gone by water with his people to Red-Stone, and might be expected there in two days."
 Henry Wilson Temple reports that the town's inhabitants destroyed it "fearing lest they might be punished for their alliance with the French."
-About 200 of the town's Iroquois, Shawnee and Lenape residents moved to Fort Cumberland, and later to the Aughwick Valley near present-day Shirleysburg, Pennsylvania.
+About 200 of the town's Haudenosaunee, Shawnee and Lenape residents moved to Fort Cumberland, and later to the Aughwick Valley near present-day Shirleysburg, Pennsylvania.